We both led the user interviews, the card sorting, online surveys & the creation of the newsletter.

 - Project End: April 2020

-So to define the problem that I and my colleague to tackle we decided we wanted to improve the college's way of communicating with its students and faculty, but we were limited in scope as we were trying to do a realistic approach to this.
+Defining the problem that I and my colleague tackled, we decided we wanted to improve the college's way of communicating with its students and faculty, but we were limited in scope as we had to deal with financial & bureaucratic constraints.

 Therefore we had consulted our faculty advisor, interviewed 2 different students in order pinpoint the main focus/scope of our project.